Nigeria: 'Deeply unfortunate killings' as 86 reported dead

-Nigeria's government did not announce a death toll.
-But the independent Channels Television cited a Plateau State police spokesman, Mathias Tyopev, as saying 86 people had been killed, with at least 50 houses destroyed, in violence that appeared to have started overnight.
+Nigeria's government has not announced a death toll.
+The independent Channels Television cited a Plateau State police spokesman, Mathias Tyopev, as saying 86 people had been killed, with at least 50 houses destroyed.

+Dramatic footage from Jos showed angry people holding machetes and sticks and shouting at passing security forces as they weaved around overturned and burning vehicles.
+Smoke rose in the distance.
+Women and children clutching overstuffed bags piled into the back of trucks, seeking a way out.

+"Please remain calm," said the Plateau State governor, Simon Bako Lalong, as a helicopter whirred overhead.
+"It is very, very, unfortunate that an incident is happening again like this."

 Deadly clashes between herders and farmers in central Nigeria are a growing security concern in Africa's most populous country, which is roughly split between Muslims in the north and Christians in the south.